 The Broncos started out the season shorthanded on defense, but Peyton Manning and the offense are on a blistering pace.
 The Seahawks, meanwhile, have been stellar on defense, and continue to be unbeatable at home.
 Heading into Week 4, Seattle owns the top slot in KP’s NFL Power Rankings at The Wife Hates Sports.
 The Broncos are second and just ten ratings points behind.
 Rounding out the top five are the Saints, Patriots and Chiefs.

 Heading into the 2013 NFL season, many prognosticators included both the Seattle Seahawks and Denver Broncos on a short list of Super Bowl favorites.
 It’s quite clear that three weeks in, neither team has disappointed.

-Here’s where each squad sits in the rankings after Week 3, featuring a few key stats, notes, thoughts and figures for every team:
+Here’s where each squad sits in the NFL Power Rankings after Week 3, featuring a few key stats, notes, thoughts and figures for every team: